SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 ![Image](../figures/onnx.png){ width="1000" }
 <figcaption>
 The ONNX format is designed to bridge the gap between development and deployment of machine learning models, by making it easy to export models between different frameworks and hardware.
-For example Pytorch is in general considered an developer friendly framework, however it has historically been slow to run inference with compared to a framework.
+For example PyTorch is in general considered an developer friendly framework, however it has historically been slow to run inference with compared to a framework.
 <a href="https://medium.com/trueface-ai/two-benefits-of-the-onnx-library-for-ml-models-4b3e417df52e"> Image credit </a>
 </figcaption>